Noel Clarke accusers could give evidence at High Court libel trial

+The Doctor Who actor is bringing a libel claim against the publisher and is seeking £10 million in damages

-Actor Noel Clarke may face women who have accused him of sexual misconduct at a libel trial against the Guardian newspaper’s publisher, the High Court has heard.
+British actor Noel Clarke may face women who have accused him of sexual misconduct at a libel trial against the Guardian newspaper, the High Court has heard.

 In a statement at the time he “vehemently” denied “any sexual misconduct or criminal wrongdoing”.